Skip to main content

 The iframe uses a combination of client credentials and one-time token (OTT) authentication:

-1. Your backend authenticates with WhataBot using the client credentials (Basic Auth).
+1. Your backend authenticates with whatabot using the client credentials (Basic Auth).

-2. WhataBot returns a one-time token (OTT) valid for 60 seconds.
+2. whatabot returns a one-time token (OTT) valid for 60 seconds.

 3. Your frontend passes the OTT to the iframe, which exchanges it for access and refresh tokens.

-4. The iframe uses those tokens to interact with the WhataBot API.
+4. The iframe uses those tokens to interact with the whatabot API.

 Client token scope